hanbincho/clinical-sensor-scoring/README.md

 ### Installation and how to use
 * Open a terminal.
-* Clone the repoistory using `git clone https://github.com/hanbincho/clinical-sensor-scoring.git`
+* Clone the repoistory using `git clone https://github.com/hanbincho/clinical-sensor-scoring.git`.
+* cd into the repository `cd clinical-sensor-scoring`.
-* Set up a new virtual environment with all necessary packages and their dependencies using `conda env create -f environment.yml`
+* Set up a new virtual environment with all necessary packages and their dependencies using `conda env create -f environment.yml`.
-* Activate the virtual environment with `conda activate env`.
+* Activate the virtual environment with `conda activate senbace`.
-* Deactivate the virtual environment using `conda deactivate`.

-## Nothing should be below this line.
+* cd into senbace package in the terminal via `cd senbace`
+* In the terminal run `Streamlit run main.py --server.maxUploadSize 400`

+---
 SenBaCE logo adopted from [Icon8](https://icons8.com/icons/set/Electromyograph).